-GUI field Description Name Displays the name of the network interface, such as port1. Туре Displays the interface type: physical, VLAN, redundant, or loopback.
-For details, see About FortiVoice Gateway logical interfaces on page 17.
+GUI field Description Name Displays the name of the network interface, such as port1 Туре Displays the interface type: physical, VLAN, redundant, or loopback.
+For details, see About FortiVoice Gateway logical interfaces on page 18.
 IP/Netmask Displays the IP address and netmask of the network interface.
 IPv6/Netmask Displays the IPv6 address and netmask of the network interface.
-Access Displays the administrative access and phone user access that are enabled on the network interface, such as HTTPS for the web-based manager.
-Status Indicates the up (available) or down (unavailable) administrative status for the network interface.
-Green up arrow: The network interface is up and can receive traffic.
-Red down arrow: The network interface is down and cannot receive traffic.
-To change the administrative status (that is, bring up or down a network interface), see Creating or editing network interfaces on page 19.
+Access Displays the administrative access and phone user access that are enabled on the network interface, such as HTTPS for the web-based manager Status Indicates the up (available) or down (unavailable) administrative status for the network interface. • Green check mark: The network interface is up and can receive traffic. • Red check mark: The network interface is down and cannot receive traffic.
+To change the administrative status (that is, bring up or down a network interface), see Creating or editing network interfaces on page 20 Referenced (icon) Indicates if a network interface is used by other services, such as DHCP.
+A green dot means a network interface is used by other services.
+A gray dot means a network interface is not used by other services.